jstemerdink/EPi.Libraries.FavIcons/EPi.Libraries.Favicons/readme.txt

 [ApplicationShortName]
 public virtual string ApplicationShortName { get; set; } >> defaults to the name in the site definition

-Add the following attribute to the ContentType you use for your settings

-[ContainsSettings]

 Add the following to your header in your _Root.cshtml file to render the markup: